Understanding Epilepsy Audiobook

 Abacus: Note: The AEDs work best if you take them exactly as your doctor tells you to, at the same times every day.

-Axon: Now remember, AEDs don't get rid of Epilepsy completely, but they can make you have seizures less often.
+Axon: Now remember, AEDs don't get rid of epilepsy completely, but they can make you have seizures less often.

 Some people find that they don't have any seizures at all once they start their AEDs.

-Neuron 1: Thank you guys so much for your (gets sprayed in face) --ack!
+Brain Cell 1: Thank you guys so much for your (gets sprayed in face) --ack!

 Axon: Well, things seem under control here, let's head back to HQ.
 Abacus, initiate teleporter.